build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 ![Architecture]( images/ebpipes-ddbstreams-diagram.jpg "Architecture Diagram")

+### Prerequisites

+All you need is an AWS account with full permissions to access DynamoDB, Eventbridge and CloudWatch Logs.

 ## Walkthrough

 ### Step 1: Creating a DynamoDB Table and enabling streams

 First, login to the AWS Management Console and navigate to the DynamoDB service.
-Click on "Create Table" to begin setting up your new table.
+Click on "Create Table" to begin setting up the new table.

 For Table name, enter "GameScores".
 For the Primary key, enter "GameId" for the partition key and "GamerTag" for the sort key.
 These will be used to uniquely identify each item in the table.

-Under Table settings, you can customize read/write capacity as needed for your expected workload.
+Under Table settings, we can customize read/write capacity as needed for our expected workload.
 The defaults are fine to start.

 The default settings are left for the key attributes GameId and GamerTag.